DataSenseAnalytics/atom-sync/README.md

+# Keep atom-sync up to date with ATOM

+Original Github repo of atom-sync was not maintained for years.
+It is no more working on current atom versions.

+The alternative pack remote-sync has 2 issues:
+* not using `$HOME/.ssh/config`
+* not using rsync

+It is simpler to fix atom-sync instead of adding those features to remote-sync, since that one was not very active either.

 # atom-sync package for cygwin

 atom-sync is an Atom package to sync files bidirectionally between remote host and local over ssh+rsync.
 Inspired by [Sublime SFTP](http://wbond.net/sublime_packages/sftp).